 If you’re starting from scratch, then you need to begin by selecting your domain.
 Without a domain you have nowhere for your website to be held and no way for people to access it.
 Choosing a domain takes seconds, and within a few minutes, you can have your piece of the internet registered in your name and ready to build.

 5. Consider SEO

 An essential part of your digital marketing strategy focuses on SEO.
 Keywords are key to tapping into business, especially if you’re hoping to attract local customers.
 SEO evolves as much as every other element of digital marketing, but most people looking to find your products or services will start with a search.
 In fact, 96% of online experiences begin with a search engine.
 You want your business to appear near the top of the listings, so it’s much more likely to be clicked.

-The key to this is delivering quality, regular content and focusing in on your chosen keywords.
-50% of search queries are now four words or longer, so long tail keywords should be your focus when building your SEO strategy.
+The key to this is delivering quality, regular content and focusing on your chosen keywords.
+50% of search queries are now four words or longer, so long-tail keywords should be your focus when building your SEO strategy.
 Your keyword mix should be designed to deliver the best possible results.
-This includes incorporating important local phrases, popular terms for your industry, and more niche long tail keywords.
+This includes incorporating important local phrases, popular terms for your industry, and more niche long-tail keywords.

 You can run an eCommerce business without embracing digital marketing, but it won’t go very far.
 For real success and to tap into the enormous potential customer base online you need to utilize the right digital tools and strategies to push your business forward.